xkeshav/astro-template/src/content/blog/style-guide.md

 - Use a clear and consistent folder structure.
 - Place CSS files for components inside the `assets/styles` folder, named according to the component (e.g., `result-products.css` for `ResultProducts` component).
-- Keep reusable styles in a `global.css` file.
+- Keep reusable styles in a `globals.css` file.

 ---